dynamicslab/pysindy/examples/README.rst

 PySINDy Examples
 ================

+This directory showcases examples of PySINDy in action.

 .. pysindy-example::
     :key: sample
-    :title: An Example
+    :title: Template

-    This directory showcases the following examples of PySINDy in action.
+    This repository is a sample of how to build external documentation examples

-`Feature overview <./1_feature_overview/example.ipynb>`_
+Feature overview
 -----------------------------------------------------------------------------------------------------------
 This notebook gives an almost exhaustive overview of the different features available in PySINDy.
 It's a good reference for how to set various options and work with different types of datasets.